JK and TK Programs

-Junior Kindergarten works diligently on reading and school readiness with a hands on approach.
-Programs used in the program are Happily Ever After, The Alphabet Curriculum, and Handwriting Without Tears.
+JK and TK work diligently on reading and school readiness with a hands on approach.
+Programs used are Happily Ever After, The Alphabet Curriculum, and Handwriting Without Tears.

-The variety of programming allows instruction in the Junior Kindergarten is a multimodal approach where students learn through visual, auditory, and kinesthetic modalities.
+The variety of programming allows instruction in a multimodal approach where students learn through visual, auditory, and kinesthetic modalities.
 Using this approach readies students for reading (vision), spelling (auditory), and writing (kinesthetic).

 Skills taught to students are integrated and embedded throughout the curriculum where students are kept engaged.
 Explicit instruction allows instructional support at every step of the process.

 Happily Ever After includes beautifully illustrated stories; lively discussions; a great variety of hand-on activities, group games, and art projects.

 The Alphabet Curriculum encourages students EXPLORE and LEARN the letters through hands-on and engaging activities that utilize all modes of learning.
 It covers five areas of phonemic awareness: repeating sounds/sentences, identifying rhyming pairs, syllable counting, blending onset & rhyme, and identifying beginning sounds.
 Handwriting Without Tears was developed by an occupational therapist.
 It is the only developmentally-based program on the market, which means it pays particular attention to the needs of children who are learning to write.
 It offers basic exercises in figure-ground discrimination and top-to-bottom, left-to-right sequencing.
 These two programs focus on phonics and correct letter formation for alphabet mastery.